coneonthefloor/pong-in/README.md

 [Pong](https://en.wikipedia.org/wiki/Pong) implemented in various programming languages and frameworks.

+Each implementation will be ranked in terms of ease of use.
+Ease of use will be determined by time to set up environment in hours, hours taken to write the necessary code, and lines of code written.
+These criteria will then be quantified using the following formula.

+$$
+(loc/100) + setup + writing
+$$

 ## Results

 | Language   | Library           | LOC | Set Up | Writing | Score (Lower Better) |